Khensura21/ml4w-hw/readme.md

 ## Project Brief

-For my final project in Machine Learning for Web, I created an interactive p5.sketch that "poof'd" all of your negatives worries out your life.
+For my final project in Machine Learning for Web, I created an interactive p5.sketch that "poof'd" all of your negatives worries out your life using Machine Learning Model from Google.
+Find out how below!

 ## The WHY